Jason R. Imundo, MD

 - General Pediatric Cardiology

-Dr. Imundo completed his training in general pediatrics at North Shore-Long Island Jewish Health System and Cohen Children’s Medical Center (formally Schneider Children’s Hospital) in 2008.
-He completed further training in pediatric cardiology at UT Southwestern Medical Center and Children’s Medical Center Dallas in 2011.
-He completed his fellowship training in pediatric cardiac electrophysiology at The Children’s Hospital of Philadelphia in 2012.
+Jason Imundo, MD, joined the faculty at Penn State Health following completion of his pediatric cardiac electrophysiology fellowship at Children's Hospital of Philadelphia (CHOP).
+Dr. Imundo completed his training in general pediatrics at North Shore-Long Island Jewish Health System in New York City and Cohen Children's Medical Center (formerly Schneider Children's Hospital).
+He completed further training in pediatric cardiology at UT Southwestern Medical Center and Children's Medical Center, Dallas, and completed his fellowship training in pediatric cardiac electrophysiology at CHOP.

-Dr. Imundo provides patient services in cardiac device implantation, electrophysiology studies and ablation procedures, and non-invasive electrophysiology clinic.
+In 2018, Dr. Imundo was named director of cardiac electrophysiology at Penn State Children's Hospital.
+He currently holds an appointment as an assistant professor of pediatrics at Penn State College of Medicine, where he plays an integral role in teaching second- and third-year medical students, pediatric residents, cardiology fellows and electrophysiology fellows.
+Dr. Imundo provides patient services in cardiac device implantation, electrophysiology studies and ablation procedures, arrhythmias management and in the noninvasive electrophysiology clinic.
 He also dedicates a portion of his clinical time to general pediatric cardiology.
-Dr. Imundo has been appointed to leadership roles within the division of pediatric cardiology.
-He is currently director of didactics and co-director of morbidity and mortality for his division.
-He is actively involved in multiple scholarly activities including recent publications and a book chapter in the field of pediatric electrophysiology.
+Dr. Imundo has been appointed to leadership roles within the Division of Pediatric Cardiology and is actively involved in multiple scholarly activities, including recent publications and a book chapter in the field of pediatric electrophysiology.

-Dr. Imundo is currently board certified in general pediatrics (American Board of Pediatrics), pediatric cardiology (American Board of Pediatrics), and pediatric cardiac electrophysiology (International Board of Heart Rhythm Examiners).
-He is a Fellow of the Heart Rhythm Society, and a member of the Pediatric and Adult Congenital Electrophysiology Society.
-Dr. Imundo is a Certified Electrophysiology Specialist by the International Board of Heart Rhythm Examiners.
+He is currently board certified in general pediatrics (American Board of Pediatrics), pediatric cardiology (American Board of Pediatrics) and pediatric cardiac electrophysiology (International Board of Heart Rhythm Examiners).
+He is a fellow of the Heart Rhythm Society and an active member of the Pediatric and Congenital Electrophysiology Society.
+Dr. Imundo is a certified pediatric electrophysiology specialist by the International Board of Heart Rhythm Examiners.

 - Medical Student, resident, and fellow education